kondorskiy/struct_tools/readme.txt

-The program 'shift.cpp' to shift data is added.
+Directory table3d which is DEFINITION OF THE TABULATED FUNCTION OF TWO ARGUMENTS is added.